AndrewProwse/solCodeScan/README.md

 ## Installation:

-To install ccat, as root, untar the tarball in the / directory.
+To install scs, as root, untar the tarball in the / directory.

-On first run of the ccat script, it will ask you for the source system OS level, and also the OS of the target system.
+On first run of the scs script, it will ask you for the source system OS level, and also the OS of the target system.

 ## Requirements: